by Tracy Johnson

 Winning personalities take an interest in the audience.
 They may not live the lifestyle of a listener but they understand what is happening in their lives.

-Great personalities are also interested.
+Great personalities are also interested in a broad variety of topics.
 They are curious, and genuinely like to learn more about listeners, callers, and how things work.
 Curiosity makes them great at asking interesting questions.

 And, they are interesting.
 Personalities are unique, one-of-a-kind characters that cannot be replaced easily.
 They have a distinct perspective.